ubc-library-rc/intro-git/content/03_sharing.md

 ### Pulling changes

-When working with others, or when we're making our own changes from different machines, we need a way of pulling those remote changes back into our local copy.
-For now, we can see how this works by making a change on the GitHub website and then 'pulling' that change back to our computer.
+When working with others or on multiple computers we need a way to pull all the remote changes back into our local repository.
+We can see how this works by adding a file to our GitHub repository, then "pulling" that change back to our computer.

-Let's go to our repository in GitHub and make a change.
-Underneath where our index.md file is listed you will see a button to 'Add a README'.
-Do this now, entering whatever you like, scrolling to the bottom and clicking 'Commit new file' (The default commit message will be 'Create README.md', which is fine for our purposes).
+Near the bottom of the "hello-world" repository on GitHub there is a button to "Add a README" file to your repository.
+Click the button, enter some text, then scroll to the bottom and click "Commit new file" (The default commit message will be "Create README.md", which is fine for our purposes).

-> ## The README file
-> It is good practice to add a README file to each project to give a brief overview of what the project is about.
-If you
-> put your README file in your repository's root directory, GitHub will recognize and automatically surface your README
+It is good practice to add a README file to each repository briefly describing what the project is about.
+If the README file is in the root directory of your repository, GitHub will automatically display its contents like a cover page for the repository.
-> to repository visitors
-{: .callout}
+{: .info}

-Our local repository is now out of sync with our remote repository, so let's fix that by pulling the remote changes into our local repository using the `git pull` command.
+After adding a README on GitHub your local repository is now out of sync with the remote repository.
+Let's fix that by pulling the remote changes into local repository using the `git pull` command.

 Input
 {: .label .label-green }